ryan-utopia/ryan-utopia.github.io/_pages/about.md

 ## Projects

-- **Robust Hierarchical Federated Learning** (Nov 2023 - Present)
+- **Semi-Synchronous Hierarchies and Credibility Management for Robust Federated Learning** (Nov 2023 - Present)
   - Design an efficient and secure semi-synchronous aggregation algorithm in the HFL framework.
 Now doing possible various attempts to optimize the training process in the HFL framework.
-Now working hard to meet the NeurIPS deadline.
+The [paper](http://ryan-utopia.com/files/paper_semi_fl.pdf) was submmited to NeurIPS 2024.
 - **Fed-Credit: Robust Federated Learning with Credibility Management** (Mar 2023 - Dec 2023)
   - Proposed a robust federated learning framework based on Credibility value to resist various potential attacks during federated learning training.
 The [paper](http://ryan-utopia.com/files/paper_fed_credit.pdf) was submmited to TOPS (Under Review).
 - **The "[One Lifetime One Chip](https://ysyx.oscc.cc/)" program**  (Aug 2023 - Present)